SBilaal/balablu/README.md

 await Balablu.init();
 ```

-This will initialize the Balablu sound generator with the default settings.
+This initializes the Balablu sound generator with the default settings.
 The audio clip will be played at a very low frequency.

 You can customize the frequency using the `Frequency` class.
 The smaller the frequency value, the fewer times the audio clip is played.
 The `Frequencies` class provides some predefined frequency constants: